Center For Abuse and Trauma Therapy Inc. Code of Ethics

 A.5.
 The therapist will not enter into, nor promise, another personal, professional or financial relationship with clients.

 A.6.
-If a therapist finds that a potentially harmful multiple relationship exists or, has arisen, the therapist attempts to resolve the situation with primary regard to the best interests of the client or former client.
+If a therapist finds that a potentially harmful relationship exists or, has arisen, the therapist attempts to resolve the situation with primary regard to the best interests of the client or former client.
 This will be appropriately reported to the Centre.

 B) Ethical Responsibility to Clients